transientskp/tkp/documentation/userref/structure/stages/persistence.rst

 between images in a single databset, for instance.
 All images being processed are added to the same dataset.

-Optionally, a copy of the image pixel data may be stored to a :ref:`MongoDB
-<mongodb-intro>` instance at the same time.
-This is configured in
-the :ref:`image_cache section <pipeline_cfg_image_cache>` of the pipeline config.
+Optionally, a copy of the image pixel data may be stored to the database.
+This is configured in the :ref:`image_cache section <pipeline_cfg_image_cache>` of the pipeline config.

 Note that only images which meet the :ref:`data accessor <accessors>` requirements are stored in the database.
 Any other data provided to the